Reducing Your Risk of Depression

 - Sensitivity to loss or rejection

 - Lack of social support

-- Prior episodes of depression
+- Having had bouts of depression before

 - Heart attack